BernardGreenberg/NXSYS/MacPackagingTool/Mac-Readme.txt

 Move all three to your personal Applications folder under your home folder, or the system Applications folder if you so choose (Admin required for the latter).

+All three programs are "Universal" binary applications with x86_64 and arm64 (Apple Silicon) components in the executables.

 Please visit the "Release Notes" item in the NXSYS Help menu to learn the important changes this release!